Rudy Lai

 Risk

-FedEx Surround integrates AI and sensor data to monitor shipments globally in near real-time, predict potential disruptions, and enable proactive interventions in supply chains.
-[1][2][3]
+FedEx Surround® leverages AI and sensor data to provide near real-time global shipment visibility, predict potential disruptions, and enable proactive intervention to maintain supply chain continuity.
+[1][2]

 2023